-You will have clear skin glue and tape dressings on all incisions, which will remain on for 3 weeks.
+You will have clear skin glue dressing on all incisions except for the umbilical/belly button incision, which will have non-adherent gauze and absorbable sutures around it.

-If you have persistent sutures or groin staples, they will be removed in 7-14 days.
+- The glue will protect the incision for 3 weeks. - In general, all sutures are placed under the skin and are absorbable.
+Occasionally, sutures and staples are placed in order to reinforce the incision lines.
+If you have persistent sutures or staples, they will be removed in 7-14 days.